ErinaTheDummy/SwordToShield/Character_Creation/Classes/Warlock.md

 The on a hit, the Eldritch Blast cantrip removes 10 feet of movement from a creature until the start of your next turn.

-### Voice of The Grave (level 6)
-You are granted the speak with dead spell, this spell does not count against your spells known and carries no risk of sanity drain.

 ### Warrior of Shadows
 You learn two warrior manuevers from the warrior class.